yohman/21S-DH151/Weeks/Week05/Lab/README.md

 let lastdate;
 ```

 Next, assign the last date to the global variable.
+At the same time, create the call to a new function `mapCSV(lastdate)` that will create the map with the data for the last date.

 ```js
 // function to read csv data